Installing Python on your development workstation

 curl https://pyenv.run | bash

-Edit .bashrc to load pyenv in your shell (and restart the terminal session)
+to load pyenv in your shell.
+Don’t forget to restart the terminal session.

 Install a recent version of Python (as of April 2024):